-A few tidbits of info that we hope will make your New Year jaunt to Miyajima a memorable one.
+A few tidbits of info that we hope will make your New Year jaunt to Miyajima a memorable one, despite the ongoing pandemic.

 Thousands upon thousands of people visit Miyajima over the New Year holidays.
 It is, of course, crowded, but there is a great atmosphere and it can be great fun to throw yourself into the throng.
 The great thing about Miyajima is that no matter how many people squeeze into the most popular part of the island, it is relatively easy to find a quiet backstreet or corner in which to chill out.

 Before we dive in, however, let’s address the elephant in the room.
-This year, visitors won’t be able to enjoy the view of Miyajima’s iconic “floating shrine gate” as it is still undergoing renovations at will be covered in sheeting.
+Miyajima’s iconic “floating shrine gate” is still undergoing renovations which are rumored to continue for many, many more months.

 Though it does look quite interesting at night…

-If you are going to do Miyajima at New Year, why not go hardcore and do it on the night of New Year’s Eve?
-Special ferry and bus services make it possible to check out the Chinkasai Fire Festival early in the evening of New Year’s Eve, hit a few parties in Hiroshima city, call in at Gokoku Shrine and get back to visit Itsukushima Shrine, and even get to the top of Misen to greet the first sunrise of the year.
+If you are going to do Miyajima during the holidays, why not go hardcore and do it on the night of New Year’s Eve?
+Special ferry and bus services make it possible to check out the Chinkasai Fire Festival early in the evening of New Year’s Eve, hit a few parties in Hiroshima city, call in at Gokoku Shrine and get back to visit Itsukushima Shrine.
+You could even get to the top of Misen in time to greet the first sunrise of the year.
 Although, you may need another holiday after all that.

 Making the first shrine visit of the year at Itsukushima Shrine is the first order of business for most Japanese visitors to Miyajima, and you can expect looooong lines.
 You may find yourself waiting up to 2 hours.